Grief, Outrage Over George Floyd Spreads Further

 Floyd, 46, died after being arrested in Minneapolis on Monday.
 A video shows a police officer kneeling on his neck for at least seven minutes while Floyd is heard saying he cannot breathe.
 That police officer was arrested Friday and charged with third-degree murder and manslaughter.
 Three other officers were present but have not been charged.
 All four were fired.

-Overnight curfews were enacted in several cities nationwide — including Chicago, Atlanta, Los Angeles, Louisville, San Francisco and Denver — as authorities sought to stem any violence.
+Overnight curfews were enacted in cities nationwide — including Chicago, Atlanta, Los Angeles, Louisville, San Francisco and Denver — as authorities sought to stem any violence.
 The National Guard was also activated in several states, including Texas, Georgia, Washington, Ohio and Kentucky.

-Law enforcement began to make arrests in Minneapolis after the 8 p.m. curfew there as crowds gathered at the 5th Precinct police building.
+Law enforcement began to make arrests in Minneapolis after an 8 p.m. curfew as crowds gathered at the 5th Precinct police building.

 Paul Schnell, the state corrections commissioner, said at a Saturday night press conference that an official count of arrests was not yet available but that authorities were "committed to do whatever it takes to bring order."